anomaly : Detection of Anomalous Structure in Time Series Data: The Collective And Point Anomaly Family

-The variates which are known to contain collective anomalies are plotted in Figure \ref{fig:mvcapa-simulated-example-components-a}.
-The figure indicates that MVCAPA has fitted false positives in variates 13 to 16 for the second anomaly.
-This issue arises because the default penalty for \code{capa.mv} is tuned towards detection accuracy at the expense of false positive control in the number of components fitted as anomalous.
-False positive control can be recovered, at a loss of power against anomalies weakly affecting a lot of components, by using regime 2 from \cite{2019arXiv190901691F}: \begin{CodeChunk} \begin{CodeInput} R> library("anomaly") R> set.seed(0) R> sim.data <- simulate(500, 200, 2, c(100,200,300), 15, c(0.04,0.06,0.08)) R> beta <- 2 * log(ncol(sim.data):1) R> beta[1] <- beta[1] + 3 * log(nrow(sim.data)) R> res<-capa.mv(sim.data, type= "mean", min_seg_len = 2,beta = beta) R> plot(res,subset = 1:16) \end{CodeInput} \end{CodeChunk} As is apparent from Figure \ref{fig:mvcapa-simulated-example-components-b}, MVCAPA now controls false positives.
+Clearly the overall positions of the anomalies have been located correctly however, many false positive anomalous segments have been fitted across most of the variates.
+This issue arises because the default penalty used by \code{capa} is tuned towards detection accuracy at the expense of false positive control in the number of components fitted as anomalous.
+False positive control can be recovered, at a loss of power against anomalies weakly affecting a lot of components, by using regime 2 from \cite{2019arXiv190901691F}: \begin{CodeChunk} \begin{CodeInput} R> beta <- 2 * log(ncol(sim.data):1) R> beta[1] <- beta[1] + 3 * log(nrow(sim.data)) R> res <- capa(sim.data, type= "mean", min_seg_len = 2,beta = beta) R> plot(res, subset = 1:20) \end{CodeInput} \end{CodeChunk} As is apparent from Figure \ref{fig:mvcapa-simulated-example-fp-control}, CAPA now controls false positives.
 Unfortunately, in general, optimal power and false positive control in the number of variates cannot both be achieved, as shown by \cite{tony2011optimal}.
-Figure \ref{fig:mvcapa-simulated-example-components-c} shows the result of a univariate analysis of the seventh variate.